 The timeline indicated in the draft decision to provide the information requested is 30 months from the date of adoption of the decision.
-In your comments on the draft decision, you requested an extension of the timeline by 6 months.
-You indicated that the extension is needed to be able to take the results of OECD TG 421 study (on Sodium cumene sulphonate, EC No. 239-854-6) and the OECD TG 443 (on Sodium (xylenes and 4-ethylbenzene) sulphonate, EC No. 215-090-99) into account before conducting an additional OECD TG 443 study in the category.
-Regarding the prior testing of the OECD TG 443 on Sodium (xylenes and 4-ethylbenzene) sulphonate, EC No. 215-090-9), ECHA considers this a reasonable approach.
+In your comments on the draft decision, you requested an extension of the timeline with 6 months.
+You argued that the extension is needed to be able to take the results of OECD TG 421 study (on Sodium cumene sulphonate, EC No. 239-854-6) and the OECD TG 443 (on Sodium (xylenes and 4-ethylbenzene) sulphonate, EC No. 701-037-1) onto account before conducting an additional OECD TG 443 study in the category.
+Regarding the OECD TG 443 (on Sodium (xylenes and 4-ethylbenzene) sulphonate, EC No. 701-037-1), ECHA considers this as a reasonable approach.
 Therefore, ECHA has granted the request and set the deadline to 36 months.